radarlove/OpenSSH-HTTP-Public-Key-Patch/README.rst

 public keys from a URL.
-Since the URL can be either a static file or dynamic content, any logic (subdomain, time of day, port knocking, web knocking, etc)  can be used to selectively return the public key and thus grant or deny access from a central webserver.
+Since the URL can be either a static file or dynamic content, any logic (subdomain, time of day, port knocking, web knocking, etc)  can be used to selectively return the public key and thus grant or deny access to a large number of hosts, from a central location, an HTTP server.

 What is the OpenSSH HTTP Patch
 ------------------------------